sshamilton/IT394-Rowe-Prairie-Project/README.md

 * “Atom Beautify.” *Atom*, Atom Text Editor, https://atom.io/packages/atom-beautify.
     * *NOTE: Utilized Atom's Atom-Beautify package in order to format most or all HTML and python files and ensure that they adhere to PEP8 standards (to the best of my knowledge - not 100% sure that the way I ran Atom beautify formatted text to PEP8 standards, but I believe that it did).*

+* BG Buzzard, Curtis A. *USCC Cadet SOP*.
+United States Military Academy, 2019.
+    * *NOTE: Utilized the USCC Cadet SOP for development of the various Gigs that were implemeted under admin site access.
+Our group could not find the current checklist that is hung on most barracks doors, but we utilized the AMI (A.M.
+Inspection period) information within the USCC SOP from 2019 in order to develop the list of gigs that we incorporated.
+    * *NOTE: We would have added a link to view the 2019 USCC SOP online, but I do not believe that there are any sites hosting the PDF at this time.
+However, this SOP is relatively similar to the 2012 USCC SOP, which can be accessed here:* **[Link to 2012 USCC SOP](https://docplayer.net/25953931-Uscc-sop-september-2012.html "2012 USCC SOP")**

 * CDT Prairie, Chase G. '20, Co.
 C1.
 "PRAIRIE IT394 Project Proposal.docx"  28 FEB 2020.
     * *NOTE: Some of the text for this file was taken from CDT Prairie, Chase '20, Co.
 C1 IT394 Project Proposal.docx*